google-research/exoplanet-ml/exoplanet-ml/astronet/README.md

-# Astr Net: A Neural Network for Identifying Exoplanets in Light Curves
+# AstroNet: A Neural Network for Identifying Exoplanets in Light Curves

 ![Transit Animation](docs/transit.gif)